Glasgow West End, Guide to Kelvinbridge and Hillhead

 Gibson Street has always been a popular haunt for the student population and sits at the Eastern End of Hillhead very much in University territory with Glasgow University and Glasgow Caledonian, Park Campus nearby.
 It is a pleasant street with a bit of a buzz about it particularly in the summer with people heading into Kelvingrove Park.

 It’s a great street to catch a coffee and Offshore Cafe is home to many regulars with their lap tops, students finishing their dissertations and the self-employed set up to work in this free wifi – friendly environment.
 ‘The Left Bank’ restaurant, which is a stylish addition to the street and Stravaigin Restaurant/Bar is a long standing favourite, which lives up to the Clydesdale family standards with its interesting menus and pleasant atmosphere.

 Get your bike fixed at Gear Glasgow

 The bike shop Gear Glasgow is also located in Gibson Street; a good place to go to get your new bike or get your old one fixed.
 They were very helpful when I had a problem with my own bike, so I’d recommend them.

 Design Works, at the corner of Otago Street and Gibson Street is really fabulous and a must for window shopping and a visit.
-Offshore, situated next to the Park entrance is super for a coffee - very relaxing - and with free wifi as long as you buy at least one coffee every hour.

 Situated at the junction of Gibson Street, Kelvin Way and University Avenue is the Gilmorehill Centre – part of the University of Glasgow this Norman Gothic facade houses a new hi-tech cinema, theatre and conference centre.